Runner 250 Advance racing quadcopter review

 The flight direction changes are signaled by some orange LED bars which are located on the side of each arm.

 There are two status LEDs in the rear of the quadcopter which are not synchronized and show different things.
-The left one indicates the GPS status, for example 2 blinks means that were found 7 satellites and the quadcopter is ready for safe GPS assisted flight.Runner 250(R) GPS status
+The left one indicates the GPS status, for example, 2 blinks mean that 7 satellites were found and the quadcopter is ready for safe GPS assisted flight.Runner 250(R) GPS status

 Runner 250 Advance review – Transmitter (Devo7)

-Besides the usual control buttons and sticks, the Devo 7 transmitter have 5 switches and 1 rotary potentiometer:
+Besides the usual control buttons and sticks, the Devo 7 transmitter has five switches and one rotary potentiometer:

 • “Hold turn” not set with the Runner 250(R);